bluetides-project/bluetides-website/pages/coderelease.rst

 Source Code
 ===========

 The source code behind BlueTides is MP-Gadget3.

+We are in the process of removing vaguely licensed code.

-The code is available by request.
+The code is available by request due to license issues.